bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 And then you can have a similar idea with the withdrawal flow.
 And if you wanna know more about that, ask the guys upstairs, Coincorner, because their cards are using LNURL-withdrawal.
-Okay, so it allows me, for example, to throw up a code like this, show it safely to an audience, right?
+Okay, so it allows me, for example, to throw up a code like this, show it safely to an audience.
-I could not do this with a Bolt11 invoice, it wouldn't be safe, right?
+I could not do this with a Bolt11 invoice, it wouldn't be safe.
 And yeah, so it would be safe to hit the same point.
 Ha, so much beer for me.

-Okay, and what's also cool is that I can change the parameters of the invoice underneath this, and this doesn't need to change, right?
+Okay, and what's also cool is that I can change the parameters of the invoice underneath this, and this doesn't need to change.
 So today I decide I wanna charge 10 sats for a beer.
 Tomorrow I decide 20 sats, and this can stay the same, okay?
 And then this at the bottom is just an example of a small extension to LNURL-pay, called a Lightning address.